“QuoteGenerator

 Friday is a natural checkpoint.
 These lines are for the quiet moment when you look back on the week instead of rushing past it.

 Dillard's line is the heavyweight here.
 It comes from The Writing Life, and it reframes the whole week in one sentence, because a Friday is just one of the days the rest of your life is made of.
-The Churchill line below it is the trap.
-It is one of the most-shared "Churchill" quotes online, and Churchill specialists find no record of him saying it, so credit it as commonly attributed, not as fact.
+That is exactly the checkpoint feeling Friday hands you, if you slow down enough to take it.
 The same reflective mood carries through midweek in our Thursday motivation quotes.

 Quotes about fresh starts